CCI-MOC/hil/specs/obmd-integration.md

   restricts us to only one obmd server, while specifying the URL and token per node allows different nodes to be managed by different obmd instances.
+* Instead of passing both obmd's full url to the node and admin token to `node_register`, we could have a separate call `obmd_register`, taking the base URL for an obmd server and an admin token.
+Then, `node_register` would take a node label and a label for an obmd server.
+This allows us to de-duplicate the obmd config information, while still allowing for multiple obmd servers.
+It is analogous to what we do with switches, which is an advantage.
+It does mean that HIL now knows about which obmd servers exist, whereas with the current scheme HIL is entirely agnostic to this, so coupling is a bit looser.
+  It's not clear that there is a pragmatic disadvantage, however.

 # Arch Impact